 |VPC Flow Logs||

 |Others||Custom sourcetypes||SQS-based S3

 AWS input types

 The Splunk Add-on for AWS provides two categories of input types to gather useful data from your AWS environment:

-- Dedicated (single-purpose) input types: designed to ingest one specific data type
+- Dedicated, or single-purpose input types.
+Designed to ingest one specific data type

-- Multi-purpose input types: collect multiple data types from the S3 bucket
+- Multi-purpose input types to collect multiple data types from the S3 bucket

 Some data types can be ingested using either a dedicated input type or a multi-purpose input type.
 For example, CloudTrail logs can be collected using any of the following input types: CloudTrail, S3, or SQS-based S3.
 The SQS-based S3 input type is the recommended option because it is more scalable and provides higher ingestion performance.